 “It was important for me to have an independent income that would meet the needs of my family.”
 Hanan Hadeeb, 60 years old, Jordan.

-Through participating in training courses, Hanan became interested in natural detergents and started a business developing and selling natural shampoos.
-This not only provided her with an income, but gave her back her autonomy, a sense of self-worth and a new social outlet.
+Through participating in various training courses for older women, Hanan became interested in natural detergents and started a business developing and selling natural shampoos.
+This not only provided her with an income, but gave her back her autonomy, a sense of self-worth and a new social outlet, that she felt she had lost when she retired from her career as a nurse.
+Read her full story here.